 - Higher success rate of retaining staff

-David recognises the full value of what a Skillnet Learning Network can offer a company in such a specialised sector: “As we all contribute towards the National Training Fund, being part of the Skillnet allows our company to get some of that back in the form of subsidised training.
+David recognises the full value of what a Skillnet Business Network can offer a company in such a specialised sector: “As we all contribute towards the National Training Fund, being part of the Skillnet allows our company to get some of that back in the form of subsidised training.
 This has helped to reduce our training budget cost, to retain our staff and to give them access to courses that ordinarily they might not have had the chance to take part in.
 This is good for our staff and good for Lufthansa Technik Shannon.”